Orange River History

 The Fish Eagle shows its majesty as it soars high above the rolling waters with the sound of its call heard from a distance, whilst the Goliath Heron with its 6-7 foot wingspan eases its way from the river’s edge.
 Not to mention the green brilliance of the Malachite Kingfisher as he dives between the river and the trees.

 We offer different packages from ½ – 5 days.
 Our trips are family-friendly and are available all year round.
 Fitness and paddling experience is not necessary as our friendly guides offer full paddling instruction.

-If you are interested in exploring this beautiful section with us, please feel free to contact us.
-We look forward to receiving your customized message.
+If you are interested in exploring this beautiful section of the Orange River with us, please feel free to contact us.
+We look forward to receiving your message.